benbaptist/minecraft-wrapper/documentation/base.rst

     at self.api.minecraft) for gameplay-related methods.

-        :Plugin Function Names: Most of the Wrapper plugin api is implemented with the java/javascript type conventions of mixedCamelCase.
+        :Plugin Function Names: Most of the Wrapper plugin api is implemented with the java/javascript mixedCamelCase
+         convention.
 (BenBaptist's first programming language being
          javascript...)
-Not very pythonic, but we have good reason to retain this convention.
+Not very Pythonic, but we have good reason to retain this convention.

     backups was one of the newer api modules and some thought was given